FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## 2024-04-11 20:26:52 Enhancements and Integrations in DDG Generation

+- Completed integration of the second core function, enabling initiation of new DDG descriptive file generation with filled-in properties from the application's GUI.
+Provided by the Task Manager's BusyRandGenInput class.
+- Significant changes occurred in the instantiation of the GrdgControl instance within the src\generate_input\generate_random_dg_problem.py module.
+A more parameterizable version has been derived from its original form.
+- Implemented a confirmation overwrite message window to prevent unintentional accidental overwrites when handling the 'Generate' button click event.
+- User permission to continue is communicated through the newly introduced initiate_generation_new_ddg pyqtSignal() emission, triggering appropriate high-level event and entering the custom event stack for main process control.
+- Refined the user input options on the form for text file generation.
+Users can now specify either a folder or a full path with a file name, and can also browse for it specifically, distinguishing between the two modes.
+If necessary, the program generates a unique output file name.

+Development continues with further enhancements to core functionalities.

 ## 2024-04-09 16:44:37 Enhancements and Refactorings in GUI Module and Event Management

 - Refactored module: dg_gui_read_only_able_checkbox.py renamed to dg_gui_prepare_window.py